Idea-Pool/aws-testing/docs/testing-types/infrastructure-testing.md

 ```

 {: .note }
-Note, that this is only a part of the synthetized JSON template and as it is now, not a valid and deployable CF JSON template.
+Note, that this CF JSON template is synthetized by aws-cdk, and it is only a part of the synthetized JSON template and as it is now, not a valid and deployable CF JSON template by itself.

 In this example, the template defines
 * an **S3 Bucket** for storage and hosting the static website,